rrquizon1/Object_Detection_Quizon/README.md

 ## Other requirements

-Please take note that train.json and test.json is not the same with the given json files with the drinks dataset.
+Please take note that train.json and test.json are not the same with the given json files with the drinks dataset.
 Train.json and test.json are json files I made to conform to COCO dataset format.
-Check coco_maker2.py for the json file generator I made using SAHI library.
+Check coco_maker2.py for the json file generator I made using SAHI library and the labels_train.csv and labels_test.csv.

 Put drinks dataset in the Images folder in the same directory of the repo.